digitoimistodude/dudestack/README.md

 ### What you most probably need to edit in every project

 - Production server SSH-credentials and paths in config/deploy/production.rb because they are usually different in every project.
-If you have the same directory structure on your servers, you can edit createproject.sh so you don't repeat yourself in every project.
+If you have the same directory structure on your servers, you can edit bin/createproject.sh so you don't repeat yourself in every project.
 - You will need gulp or grunt, feel free to use [our devpackages - gulpfile and npm package settings etc.](https://github.com/digitoimistodude/devpackages) designed for this purpose

 **Note:**